lanl/Fierro/src/EVPFFT/README.md

 ```
 mpirun -np 4 evpfft --infile=example_evpfft_standalone_inputfile.txt
 ```
-The user must update the file paths inside `example_evpfft_standalone_inputfile.txt` to be those on there machine.
-The absolute file path can be found by typing in the terminal `pwd`.
+The user must update the file paths inside `example_evpfft_standalone_inputfile.txt` to be those on thier machine.
+The absolute file path can be found by typing in the terminal `pwd` where the input file resides.

 # Using EVPFFT with Fierro